Skip to Main Content

 An operating system (OS) is the most important software that runs on a device, in fact without an OS, the device is useless.
 Simply, the OS allows you to use the device and do things such as logging in, opening apps, moving files around, watching videos and visiting websites.

-Below are the Windows and Mac desktops, the screen you will see when you first log in before you open any applications.
+Below is the Windows 10 desktop, the screen you will see when you first log in before you open any applications.

-At York, it is most likely that the computer you are using on campus is running Windows 10.
+On the University of York campus, it is most likely that the computer you are using is running Windows 10.
 However, there are some Mac and Linux computers.
 You may also have access to a laptop which could be running Windows, Mac or Chrome OS (installed on Chromebooks).
 If it's a phone or a tablet it will likely be running iOS, Android, or Windows.

 Applications